Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

 This will be compatible with the gauge redundancies

-provided the gauge parameters likewise obey $C^*\phi = \theta(\phi)$, $C^*\chi_A = \theta(\chi_A)$, and $C^*g = \Theta(g)$.
-The action~\eqref{eq:4.1} on $\cF$ will then be real if in addition
+provided the gauge parameters likewise obey $C^*\delta\cA_0 = \theta(\delta\cA_0)$, $C^*\delta\cA_A = \theta(\delta\cA_A)$, and $C^*g = \Theta(g)$.
+The action \eqref{eq:genericCS} on $\cF$ will then be real if in addition

-This constraint is far easier to satisfy in ultrahyperbolic signature, since spinor conjugation fixes a circle in ${\CP}^1$.
-Indeed we could simply assume that all poles of $\Omega$ lie on this real circle.
-In particular, unlike in Euclidean signature, it is now possible to obtain a real Chalmers-Siegel action by taking
+This constraint is far easier to satisfy in ultrahyperbolic as compared to Euclidean signature, since spinor conjugation fixes a circle in $\CP^1$.
+For example, we could simply assume that all poles and zeros of $\Omega$ lie on this real circle.
+In particular, unlike in Euclidean signature, it is now possible to obtain a real LMP action by taking

-where $\alpha = {\bar\alpha}$.
-Following arguments essentially identical to those appearing in the previous section, it is easy to see that the resulting effective space-time action in this case is the Chalmers-Siegel action appearing in section \ref{sec:sec3} with $\chi$ taking values in $\fg_\R$.\\
+with $\alpha = \bar\alpha$.
+It is easy to see that the resulting effective space-time action in this case is the LMP action \eqref{eq:SLMP} with $\phi$ taking values in $\fg_\R$.
+The infinitesimal conformal symmetries \eqref{eq:hiddenLMPdilation} \& \eqref{eq:hiddenLMPspecial} of the LMP Lagrangian can be consistently realised on ultrahyperbolic space-time.\\